- Internet & the Web

 I had a professor once.
 He said Henry Ford was responsible for breaking up the 'nuclear family.'
 So I said I thought Enola Gay did that.
 (I know -- bad joke.)
 The point being, that ever since we left the caves -- left the Garden of Eden -- we have lost our values but gained intelligence, sayeth some.

-Golumbia uses that most ancient of arts, with a wide brush, he proceeds to smear paint.
+Golumbia uses that most ancient of arts, with a wide brush, he proceeds to smear.
 This is an elementary mistake for any professor.

 I’ll give another example from his blog, cited above.